48 Simple Ways to Improve Your Sex Life

 Avoid criticizing your partner's sexual performance

 Martinez points out that sex is a vulnerable act.
-“Many people carry with it a series of concerns and anxieties about their performance and ability to please you.”
+"Many people carry with it a series of concerns and anxieties about their performance and ability to please you."
 To tell your partner you are unfulfilled, to criticize their performance or to take it personally when they are struggling to perform, only worsens the situation.
-“The majority of male sexual issues is based in anxiety, so these types of comments only add to these anxieties and insecurities,” she says.
-“If there is a need that you want met, there are far better ways to express them.”
+"The majority of male sexual issues is based in anxiety, so these types of comments only add to these anxieties and insecurities," she says.
+"If there is a need that you want met, there are far better ways to express them."
+Make sure you know to never have sex at this time of day.

 Incorporate a little fantasy